CodeYourFuture/CYF-Cloud-Module/content/cloud/entry/requirements/index.md

 ## Connect all Resources

-Now that you have all three elements of the CYF Hotel deployed, it's time to connect them together.
+Now that you have all three elements of your project deployed, it's time to connect them together.

 1. **Update** your frontend code to make API calls to your backend
 2. **Update** your backend code to connect to the database.